-- 1. Achieve a more sustainable public oyster fishery. - 2.
-Manage the oyster fishery according to science-based biological reference points from the oyster stock assessment. - 3.
+- 1. Achieve a sustainable public oyster fishery. - 2.
+Manage the oyster fishery according to science-based biological reference points through harvest rates that are based on oyster stock assessments. - 3.
 Manage the oyster fishery using a combination of input and output controls, habitat modification and stock enhancement to meet targets and thresholds.